AverageHomosapien/self-driving-car/README.md

-# Q-learning Self Driving Car
+# Deep Q-learning Self Driving Car

 ![Car Driving Game](https://i.postimg.cc/YS5DWmMG/Car-Driving-Game.png)

 ## Brief:
 A Deep Q-learning self-driving car.

-To Play: Type "python map.py" to call the game
+To Play: Type "python map.py" to call the game.
+The map will start blank.

 The car will learn over time, and attempt to reach its goal in the TOP LEFT and the BOTTOM RIGHT of the map.